 What is Traditional Marketing?

-Traditional marketing consists of using methods such as TV, radio, print, and outdoor advertising to reach consumers.
-These methods are tried-and-true but can be expensive and may not reach a large audience.
+Traditional marketing uses TV, radio, print, and outdoor advertising to reach consumers.
+These methods are tried-and-true but can be expensive and may only reach a small audience.

-Another downside to traditional marketing is that it’s often difficult to track the results and calculate ROI.
-Perhaps one of the biggest content marketing challenges to traditional marketing is that you may not know how many people saw your ad or if they even took any action after seeing it.
+Another downside to traditional marketing is that tracking the results and calculating ROI is often difficult.
+One of the biggest content marketing challenges to conventional marketing is that you may need to learn how many people saw your ad or if they even took any action after seeing it.

 What is Digital Marketing?